 It takes effort, focus and concentration to understand other people.

-But from the perspective of neuroscience, what evidence is there that emotional intelligence exists?
+From the perspective of neuroscience, however, what evidence is there that emotional intelligence exists?

 It's hard work thinking about other people

-But when we're activating the mentalising circuits we close down much of the rational, executive-functioning prefrontal cortex.
+When we're activating the mentalising circuits, however, we close down much of the rational, executive-functioning prefrontal cortex.
 So it's not possible to complete a task or think about a new product design, for example, while also considering the impact of that on people.

 The mentalising system is quick to switch on – Matt Lieberman from UCLA suggests it kicks in within about 20 seconds if we're not focused on cognitive tasks – but it performs poorly when people are stressed or processing large amounts of information.

 What this tells us is it takes effort, focus and concentration to understand other people.
 When these are lacking the mentalising system does not work efficiently.
-But in business the ability to understand the impact of information on people – on employees, on customers, on competitors – is a critically important leadership skill.
+In business, the ability to understand the impact of information on people – on employees, on customers, on competitors – is a critically important leadership skill.